 Normally possible still existing ownertrust values of a key are cleared if a key is imported.
 This is in general desirable so that a formerly deleted key does not automatically gain an ownertrust values merely due to import.
 On the other hand it is sometimes necessary to re-import a trusted set of keys again but keeping already assigned ownertrust values.
 This can be achieved by using this option.

 During import, attempt to repair the damage caused by the PKS keyserver bug (pre version 0.9.6) that mangles keys with multiple subkeys.
 Note that this cannot completely repair the damaged key as some crucial data is removed by the keyserver, but it does at least give you back one subkey.
 Defaults to no for regular --import and to yes for keyserver --receive-keys.

 Show a listing of the key as imported right before it is stored.
 This can be combined with the option --dry-run to only look at keys; the option show-only is a shortcut for this combination.
+The command --show-keys is another shortcut for this.
 Note that suffixes like ’#’ for "sec" and "sbb" lines may or may not be printed.